 I was pursuing a Chartered Accountant degree, but after multiple attempts, I still did not clear my CA Final exams.

-I am a hardworking and efficient person, even if I have to say so myself, but in this case, my hard work wasn’t paying off.
-I always got stuck and kept failing the exams.
+I am a hardworking and efficient person, but in this case, my hard work wasn’t paying off.
+I always got stuck and kept failing the exams by a few marks.
 That was when I decided to quit pursuing CA.

 - To try to clear your CA Final exams—especially if you have cleared one group or have an exemption.
 Do not give up.

 - But if you try and it doesn’t work out for you, then shift your focus to some other things.

 Just like every other young person, I had always wanted to work in a good company.
 However, the fact that I did not have a Chartered Accounting degree was a great stumbling block for me.

 While still in Mumbai (India), I applied to so many MNCs for a job but I was not called for interviews just because I was not a ‘qualified’ Chartered Accountant.